geraldgsh/game-library/README.md

 }
 ```

-Library
+Game Library
-This is a small App for libraries built with Vanilla JS, CSS & HTML.
+This is a small App for libraries built with Bulma, JS, CSS & HTML.

 screenshot

 Additional description about the project and its features.

 Built With:
-* Vanilla JS
+* Bulma

 Live Demo
 (Click here)[]